Contact Us

 * Required fields

-This visa is divided in two streams
+This visa is divided into three distinct streams.

 Key criteria of this visa requirements are:

-• Required level of English
+• Meeting the required level of English proficiency.

-VISA APPLICATIONS FOR 482 VISA
+VISA APPLICATIONS FOR 482 (SID)VISA

 3 main applications are made to the Department of Home Affairs: